Speaking

 Most professionals know their content cold, but confidence doesn't come from knowledge alone.
 The gap between competence and presence is what separates speakers who inform from speakers who influence.
 In this interactive talk, Emily reveals the framework behind powerful presenting: how to structure talks that stick, eliminate the language patterns that undermine authority and use grounding techniques that transform nervous energy into grounded presence.
 Participants practice live with real-time feedback, leaving with tools they can apply immediately to team meetings, executive presentations, and high-stakes conversations.This talk is for:

-Leaders, founders, and professionals who need to present with authority, whether to three people or three hundred.
+Leaders, founders, and professionals who need to present with authority in any room, at any scale.

 -